maybeenang/Lost-Princess/README.md

 ### Youtube Tutorial

+Unfortunately, we make this video just in MacOs system, soon we will make how to run this game with Docker on Linux and Windows specifically on this repository.

-If sound is not working in your phone, you can try to play it in your Desktop.
+`note : ` If sound is not working in your phone, you can try to play it in your Desktop.

 [![Youtube](./Assets/Docs/YouTube%20Thumbnail.jpg)](https://youtu.be/FSOSgkzh_t0)
 ### UML Diagram